If you're planning a biking trip, don't forget to take a powerbank with you! Here are seven reasons why it's important.

 You might also want to read:

-Why you should take a powerbank on a bikepacking trip
+- Can you take a powerbank on a plane?

 There are many reasons why you should take a powerbank with you on your next bike tour.
 Not only do they provide backup charging for your devices, but they're also lightweight and small so they don't take up a lot of space in your panniers.